Amourspirit/python_ooo_dev_tools/docs/odev/preface.rst

 Andrew Davison for kindly making available provided his work is acknowledged.

-Changes required are reformatting for this media since the scripts have missed a lot of detail including code, generalising the content so it is more widely applicable to supported languages and complementing Python examples with examples of other language.
+Changes required are reformatting for this media since the scripts have missed a lot of detail including code, generalizing the content so it is more widely applicable to supported languages and complementing Python examples with examples of other language.
 Please contribute where you can.

 .. include:: ../resources/odev/authors.rst